SUPScientist/supscientist.github.io/_posts/2019-05-09-montereyaqTwitter.md

 categories: teaching-outreach
 ---

-On exactly May 8, 2019, the venerable Monterey Bay Aquarium social media team asked its followers to name their favorite ocean critters.
+On May 8, 2019, the venerable Monterey Bay Aquarium social media team asked its followers to name their favorite ocean critters.

 ![](../assets/img/for_posts/MontereyAqTwitter.png)